chennnxu/Survival-Analysis-and-Contributor-Attention-Allocation-in-Open-Source-Python-Projects/README.md

 │
 ├── data-&-data-manipulation - All files pertaining to data, data collection and data manipulation │
-└── survival_analysis - All files pertaining to the survival analysis (KM and Cox) portion of the thesis │
+└── survival-analysis - All files pertaining to the survival analysis (KM and Cox) portion of the thesis │
-├── relational event model - All files pertaining to the relational event model portion of the thesis
+├── relational-event-model - All files pertaining to the relational event model portion of the thesis
 ```